 Please take 20 seconds and sign my petition to AAFP to ask them to stop allowing declawing in their CAT FRIENDLY practices!
 Enough is enough.
 Cat Friendly petition

-Here is a disturbing and sick letter that a pro-declaw American Association of Feline Practitioners (AAFP) veterinarian in Denver is sending to AAFP board members and to ethical and humane no-declaw veterinary practices in America.
+Here is a disturbing and sick letter that a pro-declaw American Association of Feline Practitioners (AAFP) veterinarian is sending to AAFP board members and to ethical and humane no-declaw veterinary practices in America.

 Here are the exact words in the note from this pro-declaw veterinarian who is a shame to the veterinary profession.
 Also here is the AAFP revised declawing position statement that this AAFP vet is upset about.
 AAFP 2017 Declawing Position Statement

 I have been an AAFP member for over 14 years.
 I am a practice owner and a

 well-respected veterinarian in my area.
 My practice is located in an affluent area and most of my owners treat their cats as family members.
 I am writing AAFP Board Members in response to your declaw statement that you recently released.
 I am also sending this letter out to AAFP

 I was very disappointed in your judgment to email AAFP members such an opinionated,